tobiasbriones/blog/swe/design/ts/refactoring/drawing-a-tree-on-canvas-with-xy-coordinates/from-imperative-to-functional-_-typescript-fetch-promise/index.md

     pretty interesting and helps you have this skill of spotting problem symptoms

+My logic was to use exceptions when "the error is exceptional", i.e. "an actual exception to the case" but that's too vague.

+I wanted to use exceptions for side effect problems like IO, and functional for factual logic like domain.

+A sane design would tell you that we have functions and these have inputs and image, so if something goes "wrong" you can define an output of type `Result` so we still have functions and don't introduce a **side effect** to a function by `throwing` so we now have something **complicated: a function and also a side effect that is "thrown" on top of it**.

 The imperative paradigm is a workaround factory that **builds solutions for the symptoms which makes it an opinion-based paradigm**.